 Dehydration Negatively Impacts Performance

-Genzebe Dibaba is the world record holder in the Women's 1500m, with a time of 3:50.07.
-At 52 kg, Genzebe only needs to lose 1.04 kg of fluids, roughly 1L, to be within that aforementioned 2% threshold.
-This can result in a 6.9 second increase on her World Record Time.
-In a race scenario, 6.9 seconds would have taken Genzebe from her 1st Place at this year's Indoor Championships, to 4th.
+A 52kg athlete only needs to lose 1kg of fluids, roughly 1L, to be within that aforementioned 2% threshold.
+This can result in a 6.9 second increase in time.
 This decrease in performance can grow exponentially in a longer race scenario or during a normal training session of multiple hours.

-Hydro-X compliments an electrolyte blend with 1500mg of Lactate, the body's preferred fast fuel source during high intensity efforts.
+Hydro compliments an electrolyte blend with 1500mg of Lactate, the body's preferred fast fuel source during high intensity efforts.
 But it takes combatting the symptoms of cramping associated with dehydration to a new level with the patented hydration technology, Sustamine.
-Sustamine is a dipeptide that increases blood plasma glutamine concentration .
-This is important because when glutamine is more bioavailable, it can counteract the elevation of ammonia levels in the blood .
+Sustamine is a dipeptide that increases blood plasma glutamine concentration <4>.
+This is important because when glutamine is more bioavailable, it can counteract the elevation of ammonia levels in the blood <5>.
 Elevated ammonia in the blood is associated with increased fatigue and diminishing ability to perform exercise.

-This multifaceted approach to combating dehydration make Hydro-X ideal for pre or intra-workout supplementation, but it can be utilised any time throughout the day with water, especially during summer, in warmer climates, or by those working outdoors.
+This multifaceted approach to combating dehydration make Hydro ideal for pre or intra-workout supplementation, but it can be utilised any time throughout the day with water, especially where we might be more prone, such as a hot day, a particularly sweaty workout or even after a few too many alcoholic drinks!

 Garcia-Arroyo, FE et. al (2016).
 Rehydration with soft drink-like beverages exacerbates dehydration and worsens dehydration-associated renal injury.
 American Journal of Physiology-Regulatory, Integrative and Comparative Physiology. https://www.physiology.org/doi/10.1152/ajpregu.00354.2015